How Can CBD Oil Help With Lyme Disease?

 A group of microbiologists experimented on Stevia rebaudiana leaf extract as a potential cure for Lyme disease (37).

 They discovered that stevia extracts have the ability to reduce the population of Borrelia burgdorferi samples.
 After a 7-day and 14-day subculture of treated Borrelia burgdorferi, the bacteria treated with Stevia had no regrowth.
+However, this research is too early to draw any applicable conclusions from.

 Can CBD Cure Lyme Disease?